Last updated: October 9, 2025

 Here are three useful logging tricks you can access through your CLI.

-#1: Display Only the Latest Lines
+#1: Display Only the Last X Logs

-In some cases, you don’t want to see all logs for a container.
-Perhaps something happened, and you want to quickly verify the latest 100 logs for your container.
-In this case, you can use the tail option to specify the number of logs you want to see:
+In some cases, you may not want to view all logs for a container.
+Perhaps something happened, and you want to verify the latest 100 logs for your container quickly.
+In this case, you can use the tail

 docker logs --tail 100 <container ID>